pingcap/docs/tikv-configuration-file.md

 ### `server.end-point-request-max-handle-duration`

-+ The longest duration allowed for a TiDB push down request to TiKV for processing tasks
++ The longest duration allowed for a TiDB's push down request to TiKV for processing tasks
 + Default value: `"60s"`
 + Minimum value: `"1s"`

 ### `server.end-point-slow-log-threshold`

-+ The time threshold for a TiDB push down request to print slow log
++ The time threshold for a TiDB's push down request to print slow log
 + Default value: `"1s"`
 + Minimum value: `0`